-File Type File System Requirements Oracle Clusterware files Choose a file system with at least 1.4 GB of free disk space Database files Choose either: • A single file system with at least 1.2 GB of free disk space Two or more file systems with at least 1.2 GB of free disk space in total Recovery files Choose a file system with at least 2 GB of free disk space.
+File Type File System Requirements Database files Choose either: A single file system with at least 1.2 GB of free disk space.
+Two or more file systems with at least 1.2 GB of free disk space in total.
+Recovery files Choose a file system with at least 2 GB of free disk space.